A few important facts

 Historical crime rates in Palace & Hurlingham (ward), Hammersmith and Fulham (borough) and London (region)

-Number of crimes per 1000 resident population
+Number of annual crimes per 1000 resident population

 • Palace & Hurlingham